wso2/docs-open-banking/en/docs/get-started/quick-start-guide.md

          - Microsoft SQL Server 2017
          - PostgreSQL 13

+        !!!info
+            See [Compatibility](../install-and-setup/prerequisites.md#compatibility) if you are using MySQL 8.0.

         !!!note
             We do not recommend configuring H2 database in the production environment.